 An older study pointed out that imbibing 2 litters in a day helped optimize metabolism to burn an extra 23 calories a day, which can add up over the years.

 Evidence suggests that people who imbibed 17 ounces before a meal lost 44% more weight over the span of three months than people who went straight to their meals.

 Does Drinking Excess Water Help to Prevent Health Issues?

-While water is needed for the body to function, maybe you are curious about whether drinking more water will keep you healthier or not.
+While water is needed for the body to function, maybe you are curious about whether changing how much water you should drink will keep you healthier or not.

 Do Other Fluids Influence Water Intake?